ericrhinebolt/powershell-start-service/README.md

 # powershell-start-service

-- This script was written to start a 7 Days to Die dedicated server automatically on windows restart.
+- This script was written to start a 7 Days to Die dedicated server automatically on server shutdown.
+This enables the use of CSMM auto shutdowns.

 - #### **_This was intended to be used on Windows 11, Powershell 6.+._**